Devolutions/cirup-rs/README.md

 ```
 ##### commands
 ###### vcs-log
 Show the version control history for the source language file.
-You must specify an old-commit, and optionally, a new-commit.
+You must specify an old commit, and optionally, a new commit.

+Commits are listed, newest first, and formatted as:
+`%commit - %date - %author - %message`

+You can limit the number of commits returned with `--limit`

+e.g. `cirup vcs-log --old-commit ac8d579fd --limit 20`

 ###### vcs-diff
 Diff two commits of the source language file.
-You must specify an old-commit, and optionally, a new-commit.
+You must specify an old commit, and optionally, a new commit.
 ###### pull
-Generate translation files for all languages.
+Generate translation files for all target languages.
+You can specify a commit range.
 Translation files will contain all keys that have not been translated from the source language.
-If you specify a commit range (with old-commit, and optionally, new-commit), translation files will contain all keys that have either not been translated from the source language, or have been updated in the source language.
+You can also include strings that have changed in the commit range using `--show-changes`.

+e.g. `cirup pull --old-commit ac8d579fd --show-changes`
 ###### push
-Merge all the translation files in the working directory back into version control.
+Merge the translation files in the working directory back into version control.
+You can specify a commit range to merge a specific set of changes.
 ##### other commands
 There are other useful commands available that perform operations on individual files using the cirup engine.
 Check the command line help.